 Saturday Wine Classes at Vini e Fritti

 Increase your wine knowledge at our Saturday afternoon wine classes at Vini e Fritti, our wine bar in the Redbury Hotel.
-Each week this fall, sommeliers from our sister restaurant Marta lead a wine tasting of a different wine region or style.
+Each week, sommeliers from our sister restaurant Marta lead a wine tasting of a different wine region or style.
 Learn how to taste like a pro, the secrets to perfect food pairings, and the stories behind some of our favorite bottles.
 Perfect for libation lovers of any level.

 Includes wines and light snacks

 The Diversity of Sicily: Reds and Whites - April 13th

 Sicily is red-hot right now – but it’s not all about Etna!
 Sicily offers never-ending diversity, with tons of grapes, regions, and styles.
 Join us on this trip around the island, exploring some of the best wines you may have never heard of.

 Island Wines - Reds and White - April 20th - One ticket left!